liip/packaging/README.rst

     directory)

 postinst (optional)
-    The path (absolute or relative to your project directory) to the postinst script.
-All of the post- and pre- script will be copied in your package so you don't need to put them anywhere else (like in the filemapping or in the exclude).
+    The path to the postinst script in your project directory.
+The script will be incorporated into the package but it will not end up as a file on the target system.
+This means you don't need to put it anywhere else (like in the filemapping or in the exclude).

     Example: scripts/postinst.sh

 preinst (optional)
-    The path (absolute or relative to your project directory) to the preinst script.
+    The path to the preinst script in your project directory.
+The script will be incorporated into the package but it will not end up as a file on the target system.
+This means you don't need to put it anywhere else (like in the filemapping or in the exclude).

     Example: scripts/preinst.sh

 postrm (optional)
-    The path (absolute or relative to your project directory) to the postrm script.
+    The path to the postrm script in your project directory.
+The script will be incorporated into the package but it will not end up as a file on the target system.
+This means you don't need to put it anywhere else (like in the filemapping or in the exclude).

     Example: scripts/postrm.sh

 prerm (optional)
-    The path (absolute or relative to your project directory) to the prerm script.
+    The path to the prerm script in your project directory.
+The script will be incorporated into the package but it will not end up as a file on the target system.
+This means you don't need to put it anywhere else (like in the filemapping or in the exclude).

     Example: scripts/prerm.sh